Smode supports complex video export scenario with industry standards video file format.

 Use less thread if you consider to use Smode or other applications when the encoding task work in the background.

-The Quicktime MJPEG Profile have only the choice of pixel subsampling: Profile 422 or Profile 444 (for no subsampling at all).
+The Quicktime MJPEG Profile have the choice of pixel subsampling: Profile 422 or Profile 444 (for no subsampling at all) and bitRate for quality.

 The Hap Profile have only Hap and Hap Alpha profile, The HapQ and HapQ Alpha profile are not yet supported for encoding.